 Everything gets auto-synced to the iCloud, and you can access your notes from your iPad, iPhone and Mac (there’s also a macOS version).
 GoodNotes also allows you to mark up PDFs manually.
-Available at a relatively cheap, one-off price, GoodNotes is the perfect app for iPad Pro users who want to make notes when inspiration strikes.
+Goodnotes is a free download, with the free version supporting up to three notebooks.

 Note-taking apps shouldn’t be complicated, but it’s surprising how often you can open one and not know where to start.
 The Android app Material Notes (opens in new tab) doesn't have that problem.
 Its opening screen proclaims simply, ‘Click the + button to add notes’, and it couldn't be easier to use.